airou-lab/docs/src/jetbot/setup.md

 ### Making your own network

+The JetBot kits have a 2.4GHz wifi card included.
+Your network/hotspot will need to include the 2.4GHz band, not just the 5GHz.

 Firstly, your development machine should be connected to a network (preferrably one you control).
 The easiest way to do this is to configure your machine to transmit an ad-hoc (hotspot) network.
 See instructions for [Windows](https://support.microsoft.com/en-us/windows/use-your-windows-pc-as-a-mobile-hotspot-c89b0fad-72d5-41e8-f7ea-406ad9036b85#WindowsVersion=Windows_11), [Mac](https://support.apple.com/guide/mac-help/share-internet-connection-mac-network-users-mchlp1540/mac), or [Ubuntu](https://help.ubuntu.com/stable/ubuntu-help/net-wireless-adhoc.html.en).

 By using an ad-hoc network, you can access your JetBot wherever your development machine works.
 Alternatively, you can connect it to an existing network, like your home network.